Helen Keller! The Musical: Plot

-Timmy, Gobbles, Jimbo, Ned and the rest of their hunter friends, go to the Thanksgiving Extravaganza and shoot Alinicia, killing her to Lamond's horror.
-While Timmy cheers, Cartman and Kyle arrive, with Cartman announcing that they are ready for Alinicia but then sees the bloody body of her.
-Cartman curses at the hunters for ruining the finale but Kyle directs everyone's attention to Gobbles.
-Gobbles goes onstage and jumps through the ring of fire during the grand finale, and the audience, following a stoned Principal Victoria's lead, gives a standing ovation.
+Jimbo, Ned and the rest of their hunter friends follow Timmy and Gobbles back to the Thanksgiving Extravaganza, where they shoot and kill Alinicia, to Lamond's horror.
+While Timmy cheers, Cartman and Kyle arrive, with Cartman announcing that they are ready for Alinicia, but upon seeing Alinicia's bloody, bullet-riddled corpse, flies into a rage and lashes out at the hunters for ruining the finale.
+However, Kyle directs everyone's attention to Gobbles, who goes onstage and jumps through the ring of fire during the grand finale, and the audience, following a stoned Principal Victoria's lead, gives a standing ovation.
 In the end, the kindergartners' play is finally shown to be just a song to the tune of "Old MacDonald Had a Farm" about the first Thanksgiving, ending with them setting off a small confetti cannon (Butters viewed this as special effects) which scares one kindergartner into fleeing the stage, and bringing a prop horse on stage.
 The performance is less than a minute long.
-The fourth graders become disappointed that by listening to Butters, they had "worked their asses off for that" ("that" being the kindergarteners' play), and promptly get mad at Butters, because it turns out that, in reality, Butters just liked the play and declared it amazing.
+The fourth graders are baffled and angered; Stan shouts "We worked our asses off to compete with that?", and the fourth graders promptly shift their anger towards Butters for telling them that the kindergartener's play was "awesome".
+Butters, however, is genuinely impressed by the kindergartener's play.

 Cultural references

-In the DVD commentary Parker and Stone express how they desired an emotional Timmy story, similar to A Charlie Brown Christmas, although Gobbles was originally a puppy.
+In the DVD commentary, Parker and Stone express how they desired an emotional Timmy story, similar to A Charlie Brown Christmas, although Gobbles was originally a puppy.
 The scenes of Butters running down the hall is an homage to The Right Stuff.
 The fake beards and the difficulty in talking in them is based on Parker and Stone's experience making Cannibal!
 The Musical.
 Jeffrey Maynard is a parody of Colm Wilkinson, who originated the role of Jean Valjean in the Broadway musical Les Misérables.